arska2/TaskRabbit/README.md

 - Start React App
 `npm start`

-The back-end database api is hosted on port localhost:8080 and the front-end React app can be found at localhost:3000.
+The back-end database API is hosted on port localhost:8080, and the front-end React app can be found at localhost:3000.